 Introduction to Physics is the beginning course in the physics sequence for all physics, chemistry, mathematics, and pre-engineering majors.
-This course is a study of the development, philosophy, and methods of physics.
+In this course, students explore and develop mathematical models to describe and explain phenomena in the physical world.
 Introduction to Physics is required for the Associate of Science degree.
 (S)